guanlanhu/guanlanhu.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Researcher in Data Sciences and Nutritional Sciences, Amazing Mom of 2 boys :), Foody and Hiking Lover
+subtitle: Researcher in Data Science and Nutritional Sciences, Amazing Mom of 2 boys :), Foody and Hiking Lover

 profile:
   align: left